 - Stable income and employment for 2 years

-FHA loans have different loan limit guidelines, but like conventional loans, they rarely exceed the $548,250 limit except in certain California counties.
+FHA loans have different loan limit guidelines, but like conventional loans, they rarely exceed the California 2022 conforming loan limits except in certain California counties.

 VA loans are another government program, but they are for a limited audience.
 To be eligible you must have served in the military or be a spouse of a deceased military member who lost his/her life during service.